mapswipe/python-mapswipe-workers/docs/source/installation.md

 In the `postgres` directory is an `initdb.sql` file for initializing a Postgres database.

-When running Postgres using the provided Dockerfile it will setup a Postgres database during the build.
+When running Postgres using the provided Dockerfile it will setup a Postgres database using the `initdb.sql` file during the build.

-A Postgres password has to be defined in an environment file (`.env`) in the same directory as the `docker-compose.yaml` file (root).
+A Postgres password has to be defined in the environment file (`.env`).
 E.g:

 ```
 POSTGRES_PASSWORD=mapswipe